vitaliyrtest1/melodic-maple-personal-nextjs-git/content/pages/index.md

     subtitle: What I do
     features:
       - title: Content Creation!
-        subtitle: 'Website, blog, social media and more.asddssadsad'
+        subtitle: 'Website, blog, social media and more.asddssadsad!'
         content: >-
           I will handle content writing for your digital assets, from newsletters and emails, to Facebook and Google campaigns, whitepapers,